Stefanik's rise toward leadership job irks conservatives - WTMJ

 The hard-right House Freedom Caucus has taken no public position on Stefanik.
 But its members, said to number around 40, are known to be uncomfortable with her.

+As she works to secure her election, Stefanik has told colleagues she’d serve as No. 3 leader only through the 2022 election year, said a GOP lawmaker and an aide speaking on condition of anonymity to discuss internal conversations.
+She’s said she’d take the top GOP slot on the House Education and Labor Committee the following year.
+The scenario was first reported by Politico.

-Delaying the Stefanik vote could also be valuable to McCarthy, who hopes to be elected speaker should Republicans win House control in the 2022 elections.
-There’s no need for him to risk support from conservatives, who have long been skeptical of him, by denying them a chance to advance a Stefanik challenger.
+Delaying the Stefanik vote could also help McCarthy, who hopes to be elected speaker should Republicans win House control in the 2022 elections.
+There’s no need for him to risk support from conservatives, long skeptical of him, by denying them a chance to advance a Stefanik challenger.

 Conservatives have tussled for years for influence within the GOP.
 They’ve won some fights, like forcing the early retirement of Speaker John Boehner, R-Ohio, but lost many others.